microsoft/com-rs/docs/safety.md

 the pointer but only for as long as `&self` lives.
 * The contents pointed are not mutated if there are other readers of `&self`.
 In other words, because we have non-exclusive access, we are not allowed to mutate the contents the pointer is pointing to.
 If we cannot be sure about this at compile time we should wrap this interface in an `Rc`.

 The first two points should be verified in other parts of the code.
-The `InterfaceRc` and `InterfacePtr` types should only be constructed if the first two points hold.
+The `ComRc` and `ComPtr` types should only be constructed if the first two points hold.
 If they do not hold, then some code somewhere else is incorrect.

-The last two points cannot really be known until the point we call `InterfaceRc<dyn IAnimal>::eat`.
+The last two points cannot really be known until the point we call `ComRc<dyn IAnimal>::eat`.
 It is up to the programmer at the time of calling to ensure that these two points will hold.
 This is why it the method is marked as `unsafe`.
 Only the programmer who is writing the code where the interface method can be called has any possibility of verifying these rules.
 If they cannot be verified than the programmer